justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-discount-rule-type/README.md

 ## Walk Through the Example

 In this section, we will review the example we deployed.
-First, we will annotate the class for OSGi registration; second we will review the `CommerceDiscountRuleType` interface; and third, we will complete our implementation of `CommerceDiscountRuleType`.
+First, we will annotate the class for OSGi registration.
+Second, we will review the `CommerceDiscountRuleType` interface.
+And third, we will complete our implementation of `CommerceDiscountRuleType`.

 ### Annotate Your Class for OSGi Registration